 Even Sesame Street, when Telly Monster is struggling to use a bubble wand for the first time: "I will blow a bubble!
 I have to!
 For this!
 Is!
 Bubble-Fest!"

 In "The Monster's Three Wishes", after Cookie Monsters wastes his wishes on "big, bigger, and biggest" trucks, he's left without his desired million cookies.
 That leaves him with only one option...
 "EAT!
 TRUCK!"

 Jack Horkheimer Star Gazer: The titular Jack Horkheimer would like to remind everyone to "keep...looking...up!"note He didn't say it this way exclusively however.
-This mainly occured in the early 1990s.
+This mainly occurred in the early 1990s.